Bullfighting: Colombia

 The issue of bullfighting has been controversial and problematic in Colombia in recent years.
 Bullfighting with killing bulls in the ring is legal in Colombia.
 In 2013, Gustavo Petro, then mayor of the Colombian capital city of Bogotá, had de facto prohibited bullfighting by refusing to lease out bullrings to bullfighting organisers.
 But the Constitutional Court of Colombia ruled that this violated the right to expression of the bullfighters, and ordered the bullrings to be reopened.
 The first bullfight in Bogotá in four years happened on 22 January 2017 amid clashes between antitaurino protesters and police.
 Petro, who was elected as president of Colombia in 2022, promised in his campaign to end any show involving animals.

 After a bullring collapse in June 2022 occurred in the municipality of El Espinal in the Tolima department, resulting in the deaths of four people and injured hundreds, opened a new debate on the legality and safety of the corralejas and bullfights throughout the country.
-A bill presented that year on July 21 by Deputy Juan Carlos Lozada, from the Liberal Party, was approved by the First Commission of the Chamber in the first debate, and is based on eliminating bullfighting practices in the national territory.
+A bill presented that year on 21 July by Deputy Juan Carlos Lozada, from the Liberal Party, was approved by the First Commission of the Chamber in the first debate, and is based on eliminating bullfighting practices in the national territory.
 However, the bill foundered when it was passed to Congress.
 Animalists questioned the lack of support from the progressive bench.

-In the early hours of December 15, after several hours of hard debate between the government and opposition benches, the Senate of the Republic approved in a second debate the project of Law 085 of 2022, proposed by Senator Andrea Padilla of the Alianza Verde, which seeks a ban on bullfights in Colombia.
+In the early hours of 15 December, after several hours of hard debate between the government and opposition benches, the Senate of the Republic approved in a second debate the project of Law 085 of 2022, proposed by Senator Andrea Padilla of the Alianza Verde, which seeks a ban on bullfights in Colombia.
 However, consensus was achieved by leaving out the prohibition of cockfighting and corralejas, key points of the initiative.
-As of December 26, 2022, the proposal goes to the third debate, which will take place in the House of Representatives.
+As of 26 December 2022, the proposal goes to the third debate, which will take place in the House of Representatives.
+The law seeks to eventually weed out bullfighting in the country in the next three years, while it stamps out practices of killing the bulls in the arena, attacking them with pikes or handheld harpoons.

+Supporters have stated that the measures would kill the tradition, which has existed in the country for generations, and that it is still a popular form of entertainment in rural areas and an art form.

+In May 2024, the Congress of Colombia adopted a bill to ban bullfighting across the country from the year 2027 onwards.